 - Primary optic atrophy- It is the type in which optic nerve fibers die off and are replaced by glial cells without alteration in the structure of the optic nerve, causing the retinal disc to look white rather than pink-yellow.

 - Secondary optic atrophy- In this optic nerve fibers degenerate with excessive proliferation and invasion of glial tissue, which dramatically changes how the area around the retina looks on eye exams.

 - Consecutive optic atrophy- It often causes due to high myopia, retinitis pigmentosa, and some other conditions, which cause the retina to turn waxy or pale and result in loss of surrounding arteries.

 - Glaucomatous optic atrophy, or damage to the optic nerve caused by high eye pressure associated with glaucoma.

-- Circulatory atrophy- It is caused by lack of blood flow to the optic nerve.
+- Circulatory atrophy- It is caused by a lack of blood flow to the optic nerve.